soup-bowl/slack-client-php/README.md

 # slack-client-php
-Symfony client for Slack comms using PHP
+Composer client for Slack comms using PHP

+This project is still being instantiated.